Revisiting the Jones eigenproblem in fluid-structure interaction: Weak formulation

+{The fact that the density varies does not change the positiveness of $a(\cdot,\cdot)$ (equivalently $\tilde a(\cdot,\cdot)$) in $\hh$.
+We then have that the $\hh$-ellipticity in \autoref{eq:tildeacoercive} holds true in this case as well.}

+{We can conclude that the existence of Jones eigenpairs is guaranteed by \autoref{result:positiveevs} and \autoref{result:rigid} for the non-axisymmetric and the axisymmetric case, respectively.
+However, eigenfunctions corresponding to different eigenvalues would be orthogonal in the weighted inner product as defined by the bilinear form $b(\cdot,\cdot)$.}

-We conclude this section by summarizing our main results.
+{We end} this section by summarizing our main results.
 For axisymmetric domains, Jones modes exist and include 0 as an eigenvalue with certain rigid motions as permissible eigenmodes.
-For non-axisymmetric Lipschitz domains which are bounded, there are countably many positive Jones eigenvalues whose only accumulation point is at infinity.
+For non-axisymmetric Lipschitz domains which are bounded, there are countably many positive Jones eigenvalues whose only accumulation point is at infinity. {Finally, if a variable density of the elastic body is assumed, then the existence of eigenpairs falls into the setup of \autoref{result:positiveevs} and \autoref{result:nonnegativeevs}, depending on the nature of the shape of the domain.}